HimaxWiseEyePlus/Edge-Impulse-model-on-Himax-AI/README.md

 # Deploy custom trained Edge Impulse models on Himax-AI web toolkit
-- This repository explains how to train a custom Machine learning model on Edge Impulse platform and deploy the same model on Grove Vision AI V2 using Himax AI platform.
+- This repository explains how to train a custom Machine learning model on Edge Impulse studio and deploy it on Grove Vision AI V2 using Himax AI developer toolkit.
 - To run evaluations using this software, we suggest using Ubuntu 20.04 LTS environment and Google Chrome as your primary.

 ### The repository will follow the process: